-Ares is the god of war, currently voiced by Teresa Watson.
+Ares is the god of war, scribed by Teresa Watson, voiced by Jeremy Robecheaux

 Know Your God